Home Run Damage

 If you follow me on Twitter, you probably hear me talking about this “Home Run Damage” statistic.
 I get a lot of questions about it, so here is my place to answer them.

 Greg Rybarczyk created HitTrackerOnline.com, now ESPN Home Run Tracker, a great website that tracks every home run hit since 2006.
 It shows how far a home run actually went, replacing myth with objectivity.
 I had the idea over at The Platoon Advantage to use this objectivity to find the most awe-inspiring home runs in 2011, which is where the Damage statistic originated.
-I also tested the Just Enough theory, mapped out to which angle more home runs are hit in each park, and correlated home run apex with wall height and distance.
+I also tested the Just Enough theory, mapped out to which angle more home runs are hit in each park, correlated home run apex with wall height and distance, and created home run similarity scores.

 Basically, home run damage compares the speed and distance of a home run to the average for all home runs, using z-scores.
 Only 14% of all home runs have a Damage above 2.
 Fewer than 2% have a Damage above 4.
 The truly elite home runs (24 out of the over 34,000 hit) are above 6.
 The reverse is true for negative Damage.
 Home runs with negative damage are simply below average.